-Summary: Cigna Healthcare modified its panniculectomy and abdominoplasty coverage policy (Policy 0027), effective April 25, 2026.
-Here's what billing teams need to know before claims go out the door.
+Summary: Cigna Healthcare modified its panniculectomy and abdominoplasty coverage policy (Policy 0027), with an effective date of June 9, 2026.
+Here's what billing teams need to do before claims start hitting.

 Quick-Reference Table